weihan7742/Dinosaur-Game-Application/src/edu/monash/fit2099/Notes.md

 - FollowBehaviour nullpointer[/]

 7. Feeding
-- Dinosaur food level does not increase after being fed
+- Dinosaur food level does not increase after being fed [/]

 8. Eat food
 - needs to know when it is being fed or found a food on its own[/]
 - herbivore and carnivore food
-- solve downcasting issue
+- solve downcasting issue[/]

 9. Modify the Dinosaur Capability class (DRY)

 10. Change sequence diagram for feeding action, eat food action, spawn grass

 11. Add condition for buying items (ecopoint not sufficient)

+12. ***Dinosaur has the tendency to move upwards?????***

+13. Experiment on corpse eating